HIGH SCHOOL TELEVISION PRODUCTION

 The most interesting school activities are not going to occur in the TV studio.
 To televise these events a remote production facility must leave the confines of the studio.
 In its simplest form, a simple ENG system can meet these needs.
 Announcers may require additional microphones, mixer and a video/audio monitor.

 While a single camera can capture a football game or concert, the constant zooming and panning by an inexperienced operator can be painful to watch.
 For greater "production values" a portable production facility with the basic function of a small studio is required.
-Such a system should contain two or three cameras with 100'-200' of camera cable, camera monitors, a simple switcher and audio mixer.
+Such a system should contain two or three cameras with 100'-200' of camera cable, camera monitors, a simple switcher with monitors and an intercom and an audio mixer.
 All the equipment should be permanently wired and enclosed for transport to where the production site.

 STUDENT MANAGEMENT